 It was after creating a series of impressive and somewhat pioneering skate videos early in his career that Jonze attracted the attention of Beastie Boys’ very own Michael “Mike D” Diamond who, in turn, managed to recruit Jonze to direct the band’s video for their song ‘Sabotage’ which went on to gain mainstream success.
 After the video did the rounds on MTV, a producer named John B. Carls set about tracking down Jonze.

-Having just set up his own production company with Maurice Sendak, Carls had agreed a deal with TriStar Pictures and secured the rights to create the film Where the Wild Things Are, an adaptation of the 1963 children’s book of the same name.
-Eventually, of course, Jonze would sign on to the project in a writing and directing capacity and create the film with a $100 million budget.
+Having just set up his own production company with Maurice Sendak, Carls had agreed on a deal with TriStar Pictures and secured the rights to create the film Where the Wild Things Are, an adaptation of the 1963 children’s book of the same name.
+Eventually, of course, Jonze would sign on to the project in writing and directing capacity and create the film with a $100 million budget.

-Despite not performing as well as expected at box office, the film would go on to receive positive reviews by many and is still regarded as some of Jonze’s most impressive work to date.
+Despite not performing as well as expected at the box office, the film would go on to receive positive reviews by many and is still regarded as some of Jonze’s most impressive work to date.
 It later emerged, however, that Carls and Sendak had bigger plans for Jonze but struggled to get them over the line.

 While securing the rights to Where the Wild Things Are, the production company also moved to obtain the same film rights to another historic children’s book; Harold & The Purple Crayon.